 It ends with the wrong people

 When I interviewed Reinhold Messner some time ago, it became clear how important it was for Company is to find employees who fit exactly with goals and function.
 The most interesting aspect was his statement about choosing the right team.
-"If the wrong people got on board, it goes on it.
+“If you got the wrong people on board, you go for it.
 If my fellow campaigners had only been motivated by money, they would probably have given up.
 That would have meant death, ”said Messner about crossing the Arctic.

 Sounds drastic, but makes it clear: with the wrong people, it can also end badly for a company.
 Reinhold Messner knows what he is talking about: Because Messner's statement can be transferred very nicely to the topic of target focusing - both when looking for a job and when working in a team.

 Team cohesion is essential for survival: the individual must stand up for his goals